SebasSaenz/coding_club/data_wrangling.md

   select(OTUID, phylum) %>%
   mutate(phylum=str_replace(phylum, " p__", ""))

-head(taxonomy) #chec the first 5 row of the dataframe
+head(taxonomy) #check the first 5 row of the dataframe
 ```

     # A tibble: 6 × 2